Sindhu Bhairavi (film): Plot

 J. K. Balaganapathi (JKB) is a gifted Carnatic singer, but his wife Bhairavi, despite her love and loyalty, fails to satisfy or challenge him intellectually.
-For JKB, this and her inability to have children, is a problem.
-JKB's band includes the mridangam player Gurumoorthy, and the tanpura player Gajapathi, who is a compulsive liar.
+For JKB, this and her inability to have children are problems.
+JKB's band includes the mridangam player Gurumoorthy and the tanpura player Gajapathi, who is a compulsive liar.

-JKB goes to a concert where he finds Gurumoorthy drunk.
-He instructs Gurumoorthy to leave the premises and performs in the concert without the use of the mridangam, which is considered a compulsory instrument to perform a Carnatic concert.
-When Gurumoorthy is asked to permanently leave the band, he promises not to drink again.
+JKB attends a concert, where he finds Gurumoorthy drunk.
+He instructs Gurumoorthy to leave the premises and perform in the concert without using the mridangam, a compulsory instrument for a Carnatic concert.
+When Gurumoorthy is asked to leave the band permanently, he promises not to drink again.

-While Bhairavi's grandfather is going to receive his pension, which he does on the first of every month, Gajapathi lies to him that his pension has been cancelled.
-The old man starts crying, and JKB intervenes to confirm that his pension is not cancelled and that he can go and collect it.
-JKB then scolds Gajapathi for it and tells him the old man could have died on hearing such a lie as he is very particular about his pension.
-Following this, when JKB finds that Gajapathi has lied to him too and others causing problems, he asks him to promise to speak the truth.
+While Bhairavi's grandfather is going to receive his pension, which he does on the first of every month, Gajapathi lies to him, saying his pension has been cancelled.
+The grandfather starts crying, and JKB intervenes to confirm that his pension is not cancelled and that he can collect it.
+JKB then scolds Gajapathi and tells him that the grandfather could have died on hearing such a lie, as he is very particular about his pension.
+Following this, when JKB finds that Gajapathi has lied to him and others, causing problems, he asks him to promise to speak the truth.

-Sindhu, a music teacher, attends one of the concerts of JKB, where he is performing a Tyagaraja keerthana which is in Telugu.
-She finds some in the audience speaking to each other instead of listening to the music.
+Sindhu, a music teacher, attends one of JKB's concerts, where he performs a Tyagaraja keerthana, which is in Telugu.
+She finds some audience members speaking to each other instead of listening to the music.
 She asks JKB to translate the song he is singing into Tamil, which everybody in the audience can understand.
 He then gets angry and challenges her to demonstrate.
 She successfully demonstrates it and is applauded by the audience, causing JKB to leave without completing the concert.